detsutut/shinyDBNet/README.md

 ### Querying the Network

-Click on the nodes to see their prior distributions, where you can also set the evidence for the target node.
-If multiple evidence has to be set, you may consider using the `Evidence Panel` to manage it quickly.
+Double click on the nodes to see their prior distributions, where you can also set the evidence for the node.
+If multiple evidence has to be set, you may consider using the `Evidence Panel` to manage evidence setting quickly.

 When you're done with the evidence setting, select the node you want to query and use the sidebar panel to perform the query and see how the distribution changes.